Universality of capillary rising in corners: Capillary rising in a corner

 \section{Capillary rising in a corner}

-We consider the capillary rising in a cornered geometry shown in figure~\ref{fig:sketch}.
-The two surfaces forming the corner are described by a function $E(x)$.
-The coordinate system is set as the $z$-axis lies on the intersection of the two surfaces, while $x$-axis bisects the corner.
-The meniscus is described by its profile in the $x$-$z$ plane, given by the function $G(z,t)$.
+We consider the capillary rising in a corner formed by two surfaces as shown in figure~\ref{fig:sketch}.
+We take the coordinate system with $z$-axis along the intersection of the surfaces and $x$-axis bisecting the surfaces.
+The two surfaces forming the corner are described by a function $y= \pm E(x)/2$.
+The meniscus is described by the profile in the $x$-$z$ plane, given by the function $x=G(z,t)$.
 The bottom of the meniscus is located at $z=0$ and in contact with the fluid reservoir.
 The tip of the meniscus is denoted by $z=Z_m$.